KAMO PRIMARY SCHOOL – A SHORT HISTORY

 5. Maintaining school property

-Board meetings are held on the second Wednesday of every month and copies of minutes are available at the school office.
+Board meetings are held on a Tuesday twice a term.
+Copies of minutes are available at the school office.
 Community involvement with the school is encouraged.

 HOME AND SCHOOL ASSOCIATION: